German Lentil Soup with Würstchen

 Keyword German Lentil Soup

-Some of you practiced cooks may notice that I changed up the standard German Suppengrün a bit.
-Suppengrün is made up of Carrot, Celeriac, and Leek, and this trinity of veggies forms the base of most German soups and stews.
-In Germany you can even find them packaged and sold together.
+Some of you practiced cooks may notice I changed the standard German Suppengrün a bit.
+Traditional Suppengrün is made with Carrot, Celeriac, and Leek, and this trinity of veggies forms the base of most German soups and stews.
+In Germany, you can even find them packaged and sold together.
 The thing is, finding celeriac in an American supermarket can be tricky (if not impossible).
 For soups like this, green celery works just fine.
+Read more about Celeriac, and find a recipe for Selleriesalat here.

 Lovage/ Maggikraut

-For the past few years I’ve grown Lovage or Maggikraut in my herb bed.
-The leaves supposedly taste like Maggi seasoning… but to me, it has more of a deep celery flavor.
+I’ve grown Lovage or Maggikraut in my herb bed for the past few years.
+The leaves supposedly taste like Maggi seasoning, but to me, it has more of a deep celery flavor.
 I find it wonderful when added to soups.
-While it’s not essential, it does add nice flavor.
+While it’s not essential, it does add a nice flavor.
 If you have room in your garden, give it a try.
-The stuff grows like crazy, and comes back every year.
+The stuff grows like crazy and comes back every year.
 Read more about it here.

 German Bread for a Complete Meal

-A German Eintopf has just about everything you need in it to make a complete meal… but it’s always better with some German bread.
-A hearty slice of Rye or some Seeded Rolls.
-Find them here, at the Brot Box.
+A German Eintopf has just about everything you need to make a complete meal but, but it’s always better with some German bread—a hearty slice of Rye or some Seeded Rolls.
+Find them here at the Brot Box.

 german lentil soup pin